Hastings Ranch, Pasadena, California: Education

 Hastings Ranch is home to Don Benito Elementary School and Field Elementary School.
 The neighborhood is also served by Sierra Madre Middle School and Pasadena High School.
 La Salle High School is a private school in the area.
 Nearby in Sierra Madre is Alverno Heights Academy and Bethany Christian School and Preschool.

 Government

 Hastings Ranch is part of the Pasadena City Council's Fourth District, represented by Gene Masuda.

-Significant Christmas display
+Christmas displays

-Upper Hastings Ranch, run by the Upper Hastings Ranch Association (UHRA) a volunteer, nonprofit HOA, has become one of the most popular areas for neighborhood outdoor Christmas displays.
+Upper Hastings Ranch, run by the Upper Hastings Ranch Association (UHRA), a volunteer, nonprofit HOA, has become one of the most popular areas for neighborhood outdoor Christmas displays.
 The practice began in 1957 whereby each block in the neighborhood would decorate their homes with some type of theme icon placed in the parkway, e.g., snowmen, Christmas trees, Santas and reindeer, Peanuts cartoon characters, etc. The tour which was taken by automobile would consist of miles of lighting and other entertaining Christmas scenarios displayed about the labyrinth of homes.
-Carl Hays was also a contributor.

-The Hastings Ranch Christmas display took its place among the popular local venues of Christmas Tree Lane and the Balian Mansion, both in Altadena.